bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 - Create a new PVC as `netapp-file-standard`, set the type to RWX and name it `mongodb-[username]-file-rwx`
 <kbd>![](./images/06_persistent_storage_09.png)</kbd>

-- Remove the previous storage volume and add your new `mongodb-[username]-file-rwx` storage, mounting at `/data/db`
+- Remove the previous storage volume from your MongoDB deployment and add your new `mongodb-[username]-file-rwx` storage, mounting at `/data/db`

   <kbd>![](./images/06_persistent_storage_10.png)</kbd>
   ```oc:cli